-This Healthy Vitamix Tomato Soup with Gorgonzola Croutons is super creamy without any cream.
-Find out my secret ingredient, it’s delicious!
+This Healthy Tomato Soup with Gorgonzola Croutons is super creamy without any cream.
+Includes directions for traditional and Vitamix versions.

 I know, I know…I’ve been boring you to tears with my obsessive talk about the love I have for my Vitamix.
 So I won’t say much about it other than I can make this tomato soup in less than ten minutes, with only two of those minutes spent actually making the recipe.
 The other 6-8 I just sit around and wait for the magic to happen.
 This Vitamix Tomato Soup only has a whopping four ingredients total – four!

 Before I talk more about this delicious Vitamix tomato soup, you’re probably wondering if you really need a Vitamix to make this Vitamix Tomato Soup?

 And the answer is no, absolutely not.
 I highly recommend it because I love my Vitamix more than anything and the simple fact that I named this recipe Vitamix Tomato Soup should be a clue that it’s perfect for that machine.
 But the stovetop and a hand blender will do the work just fine.
 I can’t guarantee that it will be as smooth but you could always run it through a fine-mesh strainer to get the same results if you had to.

 It’s the healthiest soup I’ve made yet but you’d never know it when you taste it.
 I use tofu in place of heavy cream (I know it sounds weird but I swear you can’t taste it!) and don’t add any butter or oils.
 All good stuff!

 The gorgonzola croutons are, obviously, not healthy in the slightest.
 But they are absolutely delicious and, depending on my mood, I like to add them for a little treat.
 But if you’re trying to lose weight, are being health-conscious or just don’t like gorgonzola, you can certainly leave them out and you’ll still have a very healthy & tasty Vitamix tomato soup!